Aurelie-feyzin/cinephoria/README.md

 ```bash
 docker compose up -d
 ```
-Open https://localhost in your favorite web browser Mailpit is available at http://localhost:8025/ for testing emails locally during development.
+Open http://cinephoria.dvp or http://192.168.1.48/ in your favorite web browser Mailpit is available at http://localhost:8025/ for testing emails locally during development.
-The API Documentation is available at http://localhost/docs for an overview of the available endpoints and their usage.
+The API Documentation is available at http://192.168.1.48/docs for an overview of the available endpoints and their usage.

  2) Start the Mobile Application: